This article has been supplied by Kim Z. Travis

 The hall now has its own Facebook group:

-Gary Cunliffe has made two films about the hall, here is one of them:
+Gary Cunliffe has made three films about the hall, here are two of them:

 Tulketh Hall stood in Lancashire to the west of Preston until 1959.
-This is a compilation of information about Tulketh Hall and the whole area referred to as Tulketh.
+This is a compilation of information about Tulketh Hall and the whole area referred to as Tulketh written by Kim Z. Travis.

 The name Tulketh